rolee15/webprog/php-bead/README.md

 # Running the application

+## Step 1 - Creating an environment file
-Create a .env environment file from scratch or copy the .env.example and modify that with:
+Create an .env environment file by copying the .env.example:
 ```
 cp .env.example .env
 ```
+Change the values in .env to whatever you want to use.

+## Step 2 - Install docker
+If you don't have Docker installed, install it first.
+Refer to your choice of AI assistant for help. :robot:

+## Step 3 - Running the application
-Once you have Docker and Docker Compose installed, you can get this environment up and running with:
+Once you have Docker installed, you can get this environment up and running with:
 ```
-docker compose build app
 docker compose up -d
 ```

+## Step 4 - Profit
+That's it! :+1:

+You can reach the application at `http://localhost:8000`. :shipit:

+# Testing the application

+## Database

-You can browse the database with the following commands
+You can browse the database with the following commands:
 ```
 $ docker exec -it winampify-db mysql -u root -p
 Enter password: #provide root password from .env file